livebook-dev/livebook/README.md

 Livebook is a web application for writing interactive and collaborative code notebooks for Elixir, built with [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view).
 It features:

-  * Code notebooks with Markdown support and Elixir cells where code is evaluated on demand.
+  * Code notebooks with Markdown support and Code cells where Elixir code is evaluated on demand.

   * Shareable: notebooks are stored in the `.livemd` format, which is a subset of Markdown with support for diagrams via [Mermaid](https://mermaid-js.github.io/mermaid) and for mathematical formulas via [KaTex](https://katex.org/). `.livemd` files can be easily shared and play well with version control.